raspberrypilearning/track-designer/en/step_1.md

 ## You will make

 In this project you will design your own track to roll a ball down.
 You will also add in your own interactive objects to the track.
+You will choose whether the user will control or watch the ball.

 You will: